When Prophecy Fails and the Machinery of Disconfirmed Belief

 The Book

 When Prophecy Fails: A Social and Psychological Study of a Modern Group That Predicted the Destruction of the World was published by University of Minnesota Press in 1956.
-Open Library lists the original edition at 256 pages and summarizes the project as social scientists observing a group that expected the end of the world.
+Open Library lists the original edition as a 256-page Minneapolis publication and summarizes the project as social scientists observing a group that expected the end of the world.

 The authors studied a small UFO-oriented religious circle around Dorothy Martin, anonymized in the book as "Mrs. Keech."
 The group expected catastrophic flooding and rescue by extraterrestrial beings.
 Festinger and colleagues entered the group covertly, posing as believers while recording what happened before and after the prophecy failed.